Introduction

 Bergen Assembly unfolds across multiple venues throughout the city, including established cultural institutions, historic buildings, public spaces, and sometimes unexpected locations.
 Key recurring venues include Bergen Kunsthall, KODE Art Museums, Hordaland kunstsenter, and Entrée, alongside temporary spaces and site-specific interventions that respond to Bergen's urban and natural environments.

 This distributed exhibition model encourages exploration of the city while creating diverse contexts for artistic presentation.
 It also reflects the triennial's commitment to collaboration with local institutions and communities, creating a platform that connects existing cultural infrastructures rather than establishing parallel structures.
-By working with and through these various spaces, Bergen Assembly creates a complex cultural ecosystem that extends beyond conventional exhibition formats.

 Venue Locations